 What should the delta T (ΔT) be?

 We are referring to the air temperature drop across an air handling unit or evaporator coil in cooling mode.
-Actually, depending on who you ask the answer will range between 18-22 degrees Fahrenheit.
-Heck, I’ve heard some insist that the ΔT across a properly operating air conditioner should always be 20 degrees, even if it was installed in the middle of a football field!
-No, really, quite literally a true story.
+Actually, depending on who you ask, the answer will range between 18-22 degrees Fahrenheit.
+Heck, I’ve heard some insist that the ΔT across a properly operating air conditioner should always be 20 degrees, even if it were installed in the middle of a football field!
+No, really, that's quite literally a true story.

-If while diagnosing a system we measure ΔT and it happens to be at a range that has been deemed acceptable by lack of information and bad habits, we’d be poised to repeatedly make avoidable mistakes.
-Creating like this some bad habits of our own.
+If we measure ΔT while diagnosing a system, and it happens to be at a range that has been deemed acceptable by lack of information and bad habits, we’d be poised to make avoidable mistakes repeatedly.
+Creating, like this, some bad habits of our own.

-When we measure ΔT we are only measuring how much sensible heat was removed from the return air.
-In providing human comfort, air conditioners are not only tasked with removing sensible heat, but there is also a good chunk of latent heat removal that has to occur – at least here in south Florida.
+When we measure ΔT, we only measure how much sensible heat was removed from the return air.
+In providing human comfort, air conditioners are not only tasked with removing sensible heat; there is also a good chunk of latent heat removal that has to occur—at least here in South Florida.

-The rate of removal between sensible and latent is called Sensible Heat Ratio, you can read more about it HERE and please, take the time to read the two comments below the article (especially the first the one by Jim Bergmann) as it offers a simpler way to project the supply air temperature. – It would only, however, predict the dry bulb temperature.
-To add in the consideration for the latent heat removal and provide an intersecting point, the calculation has to go a little different, this way we would be working with the total capacity.
+The rate of removal between sensible and latent is called sensible heat ratio (SHR); you can read more about it HERE, and please, take the time to read the two comments below the article (especially the first the one by Jim Bergmann), as they offer a simpler way to project the supply air temperature.
+It would only, however, predict the dry-bulb temperature.
+To consider the latent heat removal and provide an intersecting point, the calculation has to go a little differently; this way, we would be working with the total capacity.

 Ok, so what should the ΔT be then?
 Assuming a given airflow and proper refrigerant charge, it depends on the temperature and water vapor content of the air entering the evaporator coil.
 It does not depend on how many years of experience the person that you are asking has.

-Because the purpose of this article it’s to emphasize the change in ΔT with varying return air conditions, we are going to assume proper system performance with 400 CFM per ton.
-Don’t worry, it could also be predicted with different airflows (I prefer to be closer to 350 CFM per ton myself) but to streamline the calculations we’re going to use a standard airflow that most are familiar with.
+Because the purpose of this article is to emphasize the change in ΔT with varying return air conditions, we are going to assume proper system performance with 400 CFM per ton.
+Don’t worry; it could also be predicted with different airflows (I prefer to be closer to 350 CFM per ton myself), but to streamline the calculations, we’re going to use a standard airflow that most are familiar with.

 There are a few things we need to start: